 Today we’re talking about habit triggers.
 When I first learned about these last year, they truly made a big difference in my day.
 That’s why I wanted to devote an entire episode to talk about them.
 We’re going to build off what we talked about in episode 6 on decision fatigue and episode 7 on creating the ideal week.
 Establishing habit triggers helps it all come together so your days move as smoothly as possible.
 You can also create habit triggers for your child with special-needs or your entire family!
 Everyone can benefit, especially you as the primary caretaker!

-Listen to Self Care and Soul Care for the Caregiver on iTunes or the link below.
+Listen to Self Care and Soul Care for the Caregiver on iTunes or the link at the end of the transcript.

 Quick links from the episode: